Niveau and coniveau filtrations on cohomology groups and Chow groups: Some applications

-\paragraph{$0$-cycles.} Roitman \cite{Roitman} first proved that given a smooth projective complex variety $X$, if $CH_0(X)_{\hom}$ is representable then $H^0(X,\Omega_X^q) = 0$ for all $q >1$.
-This was generalized by Bloch and Srinivas \cite{BS} who proved, using a decomposition of the diagonal, that if $CH_0(X)_\Q$ is supported in dimension $i$ (i.e. there exists a closed subscheme $Z$ of $X$ of dimension $i$ such that the map $CH_0(Z)_\Q \r CH_0(X)_\Q$ induced by the inclusion of $Z$ inside $X$ is surjective), then $H^0(X,\Omega_X^q) = 0$ for all $q >i$.
-We give here a conditional converse statement.
-This gives a proof of conjecture 3.3 of \cite{Jannsen} under B($X$) and finite dimensionality for $X$, which is a slight improvement since Jannsen proves it under the validity of the standard conjectures and the BBM conjectures (these two conjectures imply Kimura's conjecture by \cite{AnKa}).
+\paragraph{$0$-cycles.} Bloch and Srinivas \cite{BS} proved using a decomposition of the diagonal that if $\CH_0(X \times \C)$ is supported in dimension $i$ (i.e. if there exists a closed subscheme $Z$ of $X \times \C$ of dimension $i$ such that the map $\CH_0(Z) \r \CH_0(X \times \C)$ induced by the inclusion of $Z$ inside $X \times \C$ is surjective), then $H_k(X) = N^1H_k(X)$ for all $k >i$.
+This generalized the result of Roitman \cite{Roitman} who considered the case $i=1$.
+In this latter case we actually have a more precise result involving the niveau filtration instead of the coniveau filtration.